Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Related Work

 \section{Related Work}

+In classical high performance computing systems, a central challenge is to allocate the resources of parallel machines among competing jobs while satisfying their service requirements \cite{feitelson1995parallel}.
+System performance is typically evaluated using metrics such as individual and average job completion times, as well as fairness across tasks~\cite{isard2009quincy}.

+Job scheduling in classical high performance computing is NP-hard, even when optimizing the preemptive makespan~\cite{johannes2006scheduling}.
+Common approaches for finding sub-optimal solutions include the use of heuristics~\cite{lifka1995anl,topcuoglu2002performance,turkakin2021comparison} and mixed-integer programming~\cite{tesch2020polyhedral}.
+However, these techniques cannot be directly applied to distributed quantum computing (DQC), where entanglement resources (e.g., Bell pairs) are limited and susceptible to decoherence.
+Furthermore, inter-QPU communication, primarily driven by entanglement generation and distribution, contributes substantially to the overall execution time.

+Therefore, distributed quantum computing requires dedicated scheduling methods to coordinate the execution of sub-circuits decomposed from a monolithic quantum circuit while accounting for both quantum operation dependencies and network operations required for entanglement generation.
+Designing effective resource management and scheduling strategies for DQC workloads remains an active research area, with relatively limited work available to date.

+Recent work on DQC has increasingly focused on scheduling and resource management.
+In \cite{xu2025remote}, the authors investigate the Remote Gate Scheduling problem, motivated by the high cost of entangled qubit pairs required for remote quantum gate operations.
+They consider remote-gate execution paradigms, and propose a hybrid heuristic that dynamically schedules quantum gate operations across distributed QPUs while minimizing entanglement consumption.

-To minimize the total time consumed by quantum and network operations in DQC, the authors of \cite{chandra2024network} compare and contrast two approaches: a resource-constrained project scheduling (RCPSP) framework with batching and a greedy heuristic algorithm.
-At each time step, the RCPSP method evaluates which operations are eligible for scheduling based on the availability of quantum resources, such as communication and memory qubits, in order to optimize overall scheduling efficiency.
+Similarly, \cite{chandra2024network} presents a complete DQC workflow, including quantum circuit partitioning, identification of non-local gates, entanglement generation, and the scheduling of both quantum and network operations.
+The authors compare a resource-constrained project scheduling (RCPSP) formulation with batching against a greedy heuristic.
+At each scheduling step, the RCPSP approach determines the set of eligible operations based on the availability of quantum resources, such as communication and memory qubits, to improve overall execution efficiency.
+However, the evaluation is limited to the Quantum Fourier Transform (QFT) algorithm deployed on at most four QPUs.

-In \cite{ferrari2024execution}, the authors formulate the scheduling task as a parallel job-scheduling problem, where a set of jobs with varying processing times must be assigned to multiple machines, with the objective of minimizing the overall schedule length.
-By estimating DQC job durations using circuit depth (i.e., the number of layers), they propose parallelized FIFO and list-scheduling heuristics and evaluate their performance in terms of makespan, quantum-processor utilization, and network utilization.

-In classical distributed computing, scheduling multiple jobs concurrently is an NP-hard problem, including the optimization of the preemptive makespan \cite{johannes2006scheduling}.
-Evaluations of distributed computing systems typically consider the execution time of individual and average jobs, as well as fairness across tasks \cite{isard2009quincy}.
+In \cite{diadamo2021distributed}, the authors study the distributed execution of an accelerated variational quantum eigensolver (VQE) across multiple QPUs and deeper quantum circuits.
+Their scheduling problem focuses on allocating Ansatz states among distributed QPUs.
+The authors consider both a greedy strategy that fills each QPU with as many Ansatz states as possible and a constraint-programming approach.